Levrault/llangis.xyz/src/pages/post/Unity-tilemap-collision-system/index.md

 path: "/unity-tilemap-and-collision"
 date: "2018-07-05T10:15:00.962Z"
 title: "Unity > Tilemaps and collision"
+description: "How to prevent tripping with tilemap"
+keywords: "Unity, tilemap, collision, tripping"
+draft: false
 ---

 Tilemaps are a very common technique in 2D development.
 It's consists of regrouping level, theme or items in the same regular shaped image.
 It makes it easier to build a consistent 2D game world and made game development more accessible, faster and optimized.